Seasons

 Fight the heat during the daytime

-If you’re home and don’t have an AC, you can always wet a long neck towel and wrap it around you.
-This only works ’til a certain point though.
+If you’re home and don’t have an AC, you can always wet a long towel and wrap it around you.
+This only works until a certain point, though.
+The wet towel will no longer be effective after July as the air temperature is just too hot to make a difference.

 Ice towel